Whaling and Climate Change: A Double Whammy for Carbon Sequestration

-A study conducted at the MARBEC marine biology laboratory, in collaboration with American and Canadian researchers, provides the first estimate of carbon sequestration dynamics at the bottom of the ocean via whale carcasses over a period of two centuries (1890-2100).
-It shows how whaling and climate change are contributing to a drastic weakening of this natural carbon pump.
-The sequestration deficit could reach more than 45 megatons by 2100.
+A study conducted at the MARBEC marine biology laboratory, in collaboration with American and Canadian researchers, provides the first-ever estimate of carbon sequestration dynamics at the ocean floor via whale carcasses over a two-century period (1890–2100).
+It demonstrates how whaling and climate change are contributing to a drastic weakening of this natural carbon sink.
+This sequestration deficit could reach more than 45 megatons by 2100.
 This research, led by Anaëlle Durfort, a doctoral student at the University of Montpellier, was published in the scientific journal Proceedings B on November 2.

 © Nacim Guelatti